brombal/stylix-docs/markdown/themes.md

 </StylixProvider>
 ```

-This approach is more compact approach and removes the need for the extra call to `useStylixTheme()`, allowing you to define components using the short arrow function syntax without curly braces.
+This approach is more compact and removes the need for the extra call to `useStylixTheme()`, allowing you to define components using the short arrow function syntax without curly braces.

 Theme functions can return array values to use with [media queries](/media-queries), or entire style objects when used with [pseudo-classes and selectors](/selectors):